fhiso/legacy-format/data-model.md

 Payload
 :   A string.
     It is RECOMMENDED that implementations support payloads of at least 3 characters.

-{.ednote} Although not specified in GEDCOM, this string should represent a base-10 integer.
+    It is RECOMMENDED that this string represent a base-10 integer.

+{.ednote} GEDCOM does not require an integer, but appears to assume one.
+However, it is possible that some GEDCOM file will have some payload like "at least 5", hence the recommended rather than required status.

 #### Context .`[INDI]`.`[NCHI]`